benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 ## Some problems with the feature

 As I've shown, pattern matching does make code clearer in a few cases, but there are a number of concerns I have with this feature.
 Obviously the ship has already sailed -- Python 3.10 is due out in a few days! -- but I think it's valuable to consider the problems for future designs.
+(Python definitely doesn't ship every feature people want: the [rejected PEPs](https://www.python.org/dev/peps/#abandoned-withdrawn-and-rejected-peps) are interesting to peruse.)

 There's some trivial stuff like how `match ... case` requires two indentation levels: the PEP authors [considered](https://www.python.org/dev/peps/pep-0635/#the-match-statement) various alternatives, and I believe they chose the right route -- that's only a minor annoyance.
 But what about larger problems?